Diageo revives talks for stake in India's dominant spirits maker

 Shares in Kingfisher, which has never turned a profit, were up 1.5 percent on Tuesday and up 35 percent since the day before India announced the policy change.
 But they are still nearly 96 percent off their all-time high.

-Heineken, like other beverage makers including Diageo, is keen to bolster its presence in fast-growing emerging markets to offset sluggish growth in mature markets and is close to a deal for full control of Singapore-listed Asia Pacific Breweries Ltd APBB.SI, the maker of Tiger beer. ($1 = 53.51 Indian rupees)
+Heineken, like other beverage makers including Diageo, is keen to bolster its presence in fast-growing emerging markets to offset sluggish growth in mature markets and is close to a deal for full control of Singapore-listed Asia Pacific Breweries Ltd, the maker of Tiger beer.

 (Additional reporting by Sumeet Chatterjee, Indulal P.M. and Swati Pandey in MUMBAI, Anurag Kotoky in NEW DELHI and Jane Barrett in LONDON; Writing by Tony Munroe; Editing by Ryan Woo)